-In 1995, the combination treatment known as the “AIDS Cocktail” was introduced to patients infected with HIV/AIDS.
-This type of therapy has often been referred to as highly active antiretroviral therapy (HAART).
-However, it may also be called combination antiretroviral therapy (cART), or simply antiretroviral therapy (ART).
-No matter its name, dramatic improvements have been seen among patients receiving combination treatments since they were initiated.
+In 1995, the combination treatment known as the “AIDS Cocktail” was introduced to people with HIV/AIDS.
+This type of therapy has often been referred to as the highly active antiretroviral therapy (HAART).
+It may also be called combination antiretroviral therapy (cART), or simply antiretroviral therapy (ART).

-Patients receiving combination therapy have reported decreased viral loads, increased CD4 counts, and increased T-cell counts.
+People who receive combination therapy have reported decreased viral loads, increased CD4 counts, and increased T-cell counts.
 The life expectancies of HIV patients have become much closer to general mortality rates since the introduction of antiretroviral therapy.
-Therefore, the introduction and ongoing successes of the “AIDS Cocktail” has brought a sense of renewed hope about not only the longevity of an HIV-infected person’s life, but about his or her overall quality of life.
+The introduction and ongoing successes of the “AIDS Cocktail” has brought a sense of renewed hope about not only the longevity of an HIV-infected person’s life, but also about his or her overall quality of life.

-A variety of antiretroviral drug therapies are currently available via prescription to HIV-infected patients.
+A variety of antiretroviral drug therapies are currently available by prescription.
 Each drug included in the combination therapy serves a unique purpose.
-The combination of drugs works to prevent the virus from replicating, and in many cases can restore the patient’s CD4 and T-cell counts, thus improving the quality and longevity of life.
+The combination of drugs works to prevent the virus from replicating, and in many cases, can restore the patient’s CD4 and T-cell counts, thereby improving the quality and longevity of life.

 The current classes of drugs included in antiretroviral therapies include:

 - Nucleoside Reverse Transcriptase Inhibitors (NRTIs): The HIV virus requires reverse transcriptase (RT) in order to replicate.
 By offering faulty versions of the building blocks for replication to the viruses, the drug therapy works to block the virus’s ability to replicate.